ItsYeWolfie/javascript-concepts/README.md

 | ----------------- | ------------- | -------------- |
 | name: ItsYeWolfie | age: 21       | job: Fellow    |

 The secret is that every scope has access to the variables of all its parent scopes.
 This is called the scope chain.
 That means that the second() function has access to the variables of the first() function, and the first() function has access to the variables of the global scope.
 How does this work?
-The second `scope()` will look for the variable it needs in its own scope, and if it doesn't find it there, it will look in the scope of its parent, and so on, until it finds the variable it needs, or it reaches the global scope, and if it doesn't find the variable there, it will throw a `ReferenceError`.
+The second `scope()` will look for the variable it needs in its scope, and if it doesn't find it there, it will look in the scope of its parent, and so on, until it finds the variable it needs, or it reaches the global scope, and if it doesn't find the variable there, it will throw a `ReferenceError`.

 This is called the **variable lookup**, and it is how the javascript engine finds the value of a variable, this only works **upwards**, it will **_never look downwards_**, so the `second()` function will never have access to the variables of a `third()` function.

-The `millenial` variable is accessible from the `second()` function, because it is defined by the `var` keyword (which is exempt from the block scope), and the `decade` variable is not accessible from the `second()` function, because it is defined by the `const` keyword (which is not exempt from the block scope) - **var** is function scoped, **let** and **const** are block scoped.
+The `millennial` variable is accessible from the `second()` function, because it is defined by the `var` keyword (which is exempt from the block scope), and the `decade` variable is not accessible from the `second()` function, because it is defined by the `const` keyword (which is not exempt from the block scope) - **var** is function scoped, **let** and **const** are block scoped.

 The final scope chain will look like this: